ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 ```bash
 msginit -i template.pot -o uk.po -l uk
 ```
+or you can just coppy paste it from the [sources](https://github.com/c-3po-org/c-3po/blob/master/examples/webpack-setup/uk.po).

-The next step is to add translations to uk.po.
-You can check this file [here](https://github.com/c-3po-org/c-3po/blob/master/examples/webpack-setup/uk.po).
+If you havn't coppy pasted `uk.po` from the sources - the next step will be to add translations to uk.po.
-Translations can be added by translators (non technical persons) and developers.
+Translations can be added by translators (nontechnical persons) and developers.
 It's up to your process.

 Here are translations: